 If your child continues to have these accidents despite the clean-up routine, it may be helpful to get a timer or vibrating watch that will provide an additional alert that it is time to take a bathroom break.
 For some children, it is extremely hard to shift their attention and focus.
 Therefore it will help to have an additional signal to go potty.

-Does my child want to be in control?
-Not going to the bathroom can be related to anger, defiance, or rigidity.
+Your child may be avoiding going to the bathroom because of anger, defiance, or rigidity.
 Perhaps your child never does anything you suggest.
 In this case, children may restrict and withhold themselves from going to the bathroom in an effort to have control.
 Children cannot control very much in life, but they do ultimately control using the bathroom.
 You may see toileting regression from a previously potty trained or almost potty trained child.

 Make sure to talk with your child about feelings, be open and calm yourself, and reinforce the use of feeling words and expressing needs, fears, frustrations, and positive emotions.